sherfallak/chuck-norris-jokes/README.md

 # fallakJokes
-spring boot application for Jokes
+this spring boot application for Jokes that shows randon chuck norris jokes on refresh